-There was no allowance for customer returns at June 30, 2015 or December 31, 2014 due to insignificant return amounts experienced during the six months ended June 30, 2015 and the year ended December 31, 2014.
+There was no allowance for customer returns at September 30, 2015 or December 31, 2014 due to insignificant return amounts experienced to date.

 Compensation and Benefits - The Company records compensation and benefits expense for all cash and deferred compensation, benefits, and related taxes as earned by its employees.
 Compensation and benefits expense also includes compensation earned by temporary employees and contractors who perform similar services to those performed by the Company's employees, primarily information technology and project management activities.